-While a listing agreement is advantageous for the real estate agent, because it obligates you to work with the agent for at least a minimum amount of time, it also protects you, the seller, by explaining the agent's responsibilities and what you can do if he or she doesn't meet them.
+While a listing agreement is advantageous for the real estate agent, because it obligates you to work with that person for at least a minimum amount of time, it also protects you, the home seller.
+It formalizes your relationship, and explains the agent's responsibilities and what to do if the agent doesn't meet them.

-Key Terms of Listing Agreements
+Key Terms of Home Listing Agreements

-property and that to your knowledge no one else has an ownership interest in
+- Representations.
+The agreement might also require you to verify certain facts—for instance, that you're in a legal position to sell the property and that to your knowledge, no one else has an ownership interest in it.

-Changing a Standard Listing Agreement
+Changing a Standard Home Listing Agreement

 Most real estate listing agents use standard forms created by state or local Realtor associations to create their listing agreement.
 Don't sign without reading carefully, however—and don't be afraid to ask for changes or amendments.